The Truth About Computer Audio

 OTHER WAYS TO GET ON THE COMPUTER AUDIO TRAIN WITHOUT GOING ALL IN

-Consider spending $100 on a good 3.5mm to RCA cable and connecting iPod or iPad to your stereo.
-You likely already have tons of music on there and it sounds as good as most $300-$500 CD players.
+Consider spending $100 on a good 3.5mm to RCA cable and connecting iPhone or iPad to your stereo.
+The DACs in these devices are a lot better than the media would have you believe.
+Even the Apple 3.5mm to Lighning adaptor is pretty great sounding.
+You likely already have tons of music on your device and it sounds as good as most $300-$500 CD players.
 Invest the money you'll save into more music, or towards a speaker upgrade.
 Your overall enjoyment will be exponentially higher!

-If you want better sound from your iPod, buy a Wadia iTransport and one of the DACs we recommend. iPods are pretty good transports, about as good jitter as a $500 CD player, but you can gain some dividends from the analog sections of a good DAC.
-It won't compete with a laptop connected to a great DAC via FireWire, but it's a great stepping stone for people who don't want to deal with networks and choosing tracks off at a computer screen.
-The iPod is at least somewhat tactile.
+If you want better sound from your iPad, buy the camera connection kit or buy a DAC with a USB input on it. iPads are pretty great transports, about as good jitter as a $500 CD player, but you can gain some dividends from the analog sections of a good DAC.
+It won't compete with a laptop connected to a great DAC via USB-C, but it's a great stepping stone for people who don't want to deal with networks and choosing tracks off at a computer screen.
+The iPad is a bit more tactile.

 PUTTING IT ALL INTO PERSPECTIVE